Linux74656/SpaceEngineersLinuxPatches/README.md

   While using faudio some users report crackling or popping audio.

   ### Known Fix:
-  Try adding the following to your steam launch options(right click Space Engineers in steam, click Properties, then in the General tab, click SET LAUNCH OPTIONS...) add the folowing in the box that appears.
+  Try adding the following to your steam launch options(right click Space Engineers in steam, click Properties, then in the General tab, click SET LAUNCH OPTIONS...) add the following in the box that appears.

-  A) If somthing is already in the box add PULSE_LATENCY_MSEC=60 after those items but before %command%
+  A) If something is already in the box add PULSE_LATENCY_MSEC=60 after those items but before %command%

    e.g. `DXVK_HUD=full PULSE_LATENCY_MSEC=60 %command%` Make sure you have spaces between each item.